yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

   * Weight only CLE
   * or CLE that takes activation into account as well
 * Add quantizer
-  * Symmetric weight and asymmetric activation
+  * Symmetric weight quantization and asymmetric activation quantization
 * Range estimate for weight
   * MSE based range estimation is recommended
   * Min/max can also be a good choice if per-channel quantization of weight is used
 * AdaRound or bias-correction
-  * Adjust weight/bias given a fixed range
+  * Adjust quantized weight/bias given a fixed range
 * Range estimate for activation
   * MSE based range estimation is recommended
   * Cross-entropy can also be a good choice if certain layer contains values interpreted as logits